modestofiguereo/k8s-infrastructure/README.md

 Generate certificates for the user:
 ```
-openssl genrsa -out user.key 4096
+openssl genrsa -out ${USERNAME}.key 4096
-openssl req -new -key user.key -out user.csr -subj '/CN=<USERNAME>/O=devops'
+openssl req -new -key ${USERNAME}.key -out ${USERNAME}.csr -subj '/CN=${USERNAME}/O=devops'
-openssl x509 -req -in user.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out user.crt -days 365
+openssl x509 -req -in ${USERNAME}.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out ${USERNAME}.crt -days 365
 ```

-Bind the role for that user in your cluster (here I'm binding admin role but you can bind a role that restrict user capabilities):
+Bind the view role to the user:
 ```
-kubectl create clusterrolebinding user-cluster-admin-binding --clusterrole=cluster-admin --user=angel -n kube-system
+kubectl create clusterrolebinding viewer-cluster-admin-binding --clusterrole=view --user=viewer -n <NAMESPACE>
 ```

-### Create a kubeconfig for the user
+#### Create a kubeconfig for the user

-**NOTE: After generating the config file send it through a secure channel the user.**
+**NOTE: After generating the config file send it through a secure channel the your teammates.** <br />
+**NOTE: You can generate different kubeconfig files for each of your teammates with different roles and for different namespaces.**
 ```
 kubectl config set-cluster xhacluster.gbhplayground.com \
 --server=https://api.xhacluster.gbhplayground.com \